jesa06/andafp/_posts/2023-03-16-personalUnit2.4aProgramsDataSQLAlchemy.md

 ---
 keywords: fastai
 description: Using Programs with Data is focused on SQL and database actions.
 Part A focuses on SQLAlchemy and an OOP programming style.
-title: SQALchemy Database 2.4a related to Tri 2 project
+title: SQALchemy Database 2.4a related to Tri 2 Trip project
 toc: true
 nb_path: _notebooks/2023-03-16-personalUnit2.4aProgramsDataSQLAlchemy.ipynb
 layout: notebook